s-zeid/DerpScrubber/README.markdown

 ================

 This is a listing of all properties and methods of the DerpScrubber class which are intended for public use.
+All methods, including constructors, may be chained unless a return value is explicitly specified.

 Any properties and methods not listed here are used internally and should be used or manipulated at your own risk.

 DerpScrubber(settings)